 Moreover, the EU must deliver on its legal requirement to apply an ecosystem-based approach to fisheries management.
 In the context of fishing opportunities, this means that TAC decisions must reflect the ecosystem role of harvested species (both targeted and taken as bycatch), including their relationship to other species in the food web (for example as forage fish for seabirds or marine mammals), and the ecological consequences of target species exploitation.
-Similarly, additional pressures or stressors impacting on harvested stocks or the ecosystem they live in, such as consequences of the climate crisis, must be factored in when setting fishing limits.
-In combination with the fundamental precautionary approach, this means setting certain TACs below the single-stock advice, especially in the face of uncertainty and data limitations.
-To adequately account for mixed fisheries interactions as well as ecosystem dynamics, we therefore urge EU decision-makers to follow the recommendations in Box 4 below.
+Similarly, additional pressures or stressors impacting on harvested stocks or the ecosystem they live in, such as consequences of climate change, must be factored in when setting fishing limits.